bioidiap/bob.pipelines/doc/dask.rst

 ----------------

 Dask, allows the deployment and parallelization of graphs either locally or in complex job queuing systems, such as PBS, SGE....
-This is achieved via :doc:`Dask-Jobqueue <dask-jobqueue:index>`.
+This is achieved via dask-jobqueue_.
-Below follow a nice video explaining what is the :doc:`Dask-Jobqueue <dask-jobqueue:index>`, some of its features and how to use it to run :doc:`dask graphs <graphs>`.
+Below follow a nice video explaining what is the dask-jobqueue_, some of its features and how to use it to run dask-graphs_.

  .. raw:: html